 Mark said “I cannot speak highly enough of the firm.
 They kept me constantly well informed, I was made to feel cared for and nothing ever seemed a problem.
 It was nice to feel secure and they kept my spirits up throughout.

 Bott and Co fought my corner and winning my case has filled a hole left from a hard year.
-The compensation is being put towards rebuilding my fitness and sport hobbies plus ongoing recovery.”
+The compensation claimed for my cycling accident is being put towards rebuilding my fitness and sport hobbies plus ongoing recovery.”

 Getting Back On The Saddle